 What is Cryptocurrency Mining

 To understand it better, let us assume a large national economy with trillions of dollars in all banks.
-Since it is not physically possible to store all these currency notes in banks, they are stored in a digital format with a central reserve bank.
+Since it is not physically possible to store all these currency notes in banks, they are stored digitally with a central reserve bank.
 The reserve bank maintains a digital record of what it owes to which bank but doesn’t keep the notes in a physical form.
 Whenever it needs to push money into the system and is short of notes, it simply gets them printed.

-How is price of a Cryptocurrency determined
+How is the price of a Cryptocurrency determined

 List of Cryptocurrencies